edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 -   **Technology Version:** Optional.
 The specific version of the technology that is associated with the exposure.
 -   **CVE:** Optional.
 The CVE that is associated with the exposure.
 -   **Comments:** Optional.
 Users can add comments to exposures to provide additional context or information.

-An exposure's **Activity** section allows you to:
--   Track changes to that exposure.
--   Add comments.
--   View detailed information about how an exposure was detected.

-View and manage exposures by navigating to the **Exposures** page under the **Attack Surfaces** section.

 ## Assets {/*assets*/}